Economic history of France: Napoleon and Bourbon reaction: 1799-1830

-This gave rise to a relatively peaceful period in the whole of Europe until 1914, during which important institutional reforms such as the introduction of a highly rationalized legal system could be implemented.
+This gave rise to a relatively peaceful period across Europe until 1914, during which important institutional reforms such as the introduction of a highly rationalized legal system could be implemented.

 Napoleon's impact on the French economy was of modest importance in the long run.
 He did sweep away the old guilds and monopolies and trade restrictions.
 He introduced the metric system and fostered the study of engineering.
-Most important he opened up French finance by the creation of the indispensable Bank of France.
+Most important, he opened up French finance by the creation of the indispensable Bank of France.
 However, entrepreneurs had little opportunity to take advantage of these reforms.
 Napoleon provided a protected continental market by systematic exclusion of all imports from Britain.
 This had the effect of encouraging innovation in Britain, where the Industrial Revolution was well underway, and diverting the need for innovation in France.
 What innovation took place focused on armaments for the army, and was of little value in peacetime.
 In France the business crisis in 1810-1812 undermined what successes entrepreneurs had achieved.

 With the restoration of the Bourbons in 1814, the reactionary aristocracy with its disdain for entrepreneurship returned to power.
-British goods flooded the market, and France responded with high tariffs and protectionism, to protect its established businesses especially handcrafts and small-scale manufacturing such as textiles.
+British goods flooded the market, and France responded with high tariffs and protectionism to protect its established businesses especially handcrafts and small-scale manufacturing such as textiles.
 The tariff on iron goods reached 120%.